“We should remember that good fortune often happens when opportunity meets with preparation.” – Thomas A. Edison.

 The discovery phase is the first stage of the development process.
 If developers aren’t writing code immediately, it doesn’t mean that your project isn’t progressing.
 On the contrary, preparations contribute to the higher quality of the finalized product.

-The discovery phase of a software project is a process of gathering and analyzing information about the future solution itself, its market, its competitors, and its target audience.
+The discovery phase of a software project is a process of gathering and analyzing information about the future solution itself, its market, competitors, and target audience.

 This phase allows you to decide if this project is worth the effort in the first place.
 And if it is, discovery will show you how to make things right.
 For this reason, a discovery group includes a business analyst, project manager, account manager, developer (tech lead), and UI/UX designer.
 This group can be bigger or smaller depending on the project’s risks and complexity.